anetwork/mkdocs-jinks-theme/README.md

 * [Enlish Demo](http://anetwork.github.io/mkdocs-jinks-theme/)

 ## Dependency
-Mkdocs-jinks using Mkdocs project to creating themes as well as other official MKDocs themes, which is writing in Python.
+Mkdocs-jinks uses Mkdocs project to create themes as well as other official MKDocs themes, which has been written in Python.

-Before installing MKDocs-jinks you need to install following dependencies:
+Before installing MKDocs-jinks you need to install the following dependencies:

 * Python
 * pip